 - How to Beat the Market

-John Ballard owns shares of Southwest Airlines.
-The Motley Fool owns shares of and recommends Apple, Berkshire Hathaway (B shares), Delta Air Lines, and Southwest Airlines.
-The Motley Fool has the following options: short January 2020 $155 calls on Apple and long January 2020 $150 calls on Apple.
+Matthew Frankel, CFP owns shares of Berkshire Hathaway (B shares) and Teva Pharmaceutical Industries.
+The Motley Fool owns shares of and recommends Berkshire Hathaway (B shares).
+The Motley Fool has the following options: short January 2021 $200 puts on Berkshire Hathaway (B shares) and long January 2021 $200 calls on Berkshire Hathaway (B shares).
 The Motley Fool has a disclosure policy.